Fidelity Foundation

 -

-Meet minimum thresholds: Your organization must have a $1M+ operating budget and propose a project of $100,000+ to be considered.
-Small and grassroots organizations should look elsewhere.
+Meet minimum thresholds: Your organisation must have a $1M+ operating budget and propose a project of $100,000+ to be considered.
+Small and grassroots organisations should look elsewhere.

 -